 Using their years of experience our Smart Home Experts will have matched a recommended Smart Home Controller and Smart Home devices to your specific requirements, meaning that your Smart Home system will be more than capable of achieving your goals.
 Once the physical installation is completed, the systen will be commissioned and configured as needed, leaving you with a fully functioning Smart Home.

-Commodity Z-Wave and Zigbee devices
+Commodity Z-Wave, Zigbee & Wi-Fi devices

 All electrical and other works completed to building regulations and safety standards